alanorth/go-away/README.md

 * Add or modify rules to target specific pages on your site as desired.
 * By default Googlebot / Bingbot / DuckDuckBot / Kagibot / Qwantbot / Yandexbot are allowed by useragent and network ranges.

+## What's left?

+go-away has most of the desired features from the original checklist that was made in its development.
+However, a few points are left before go-away can be called v1.0.0:

+* [ ] Several parts of the code are going through a refactor, which won't impact end users or operators.
+* [ ] Documentation is lacking and a more extensive one with inline example is in the works.
+* [ ] Policy file syntax is going to stay mostly unchanged, except in the challenges definition section.
+* [ ] Allow users to pick fallback challenges if any fail, specially with custom ones.
+* [ ] Replace Anubis-like default template with own one.
+* [ ] Define strings and multi-language support for quick modification by operators without custom templates.
+* [ ] Have highly tested paths that match examples.
+* [ ] Caching of temporary fetches, for example, network ranges.
+* [ ] Allow live policy reloading.
+* [ ] Merge all rules and conditions into one large AST for higher performance.
+* [ ] Explore exposing a module for direct Caddy usage.

 ## Setup